 Entrust is a private trust established in 1993.
-It acts in the interests of its beneficiaries, over 320,000 households and businesses in Auckland, Manukau, northen Papakura and eastern Franklin.
+It acts in the interests of its beneficiaries, over 359,000 households and businesses in central, east and south Auckland.

 Most trusts exist for the same reason: to make sure their assets are protected and managed in a way that delivers maximum benefit for their beneficiaries, both in the short term and the long term.